ac2ofx/ac2ofx/README.md

 You can obtain a key to remove this limit.
 The cost is $12.99.
 Send email to ac2ofx@gmail.com

+A short video clip (screen capture, no sound) showing how quick and simple it is to convert and import Apple Card transactions into Quicken

 [![](http://img.youtube.com/vi/gDGWYvJEBzw/0.jpg)](http://www.youtube.com/watch?v=gDGWYvJEBzw "Importing Apple Card transactions into Quicken")